giovannilamarmora/Utils/src/main/resources/README.md

 Once configured, your application will start logging to Google Cloud Logging automatically.
 You can view and analyze your logs using the Google Cloud Console.

+### Root Logger Configuration 🌐

+- The root logger is configured based on the value of `logging.config`.

+    - If `logging.config` is `classpath:logback-google.xml`, the root logger includes both the `Logtail` and `Console` appenders.

 ### Troubleshooting